 Event Summary

-The government has published details of its new Future Homes Standard, representing a pivotal moment for the UK housing sector.
+The Government has published details of its new Future Homes Standard, a pivotal moment for the UK housing sector.
+The Future Homes Standard will come into force on 24 March 2027 with a 12-month transitional period.

-Through government updates, panel discussions, and real-world case studies, Westminster Insight’s practical one-day conference will cut through the complexity and give you the clarity you need to prepare for the FHS.
+What matters now is implementation – and this conference comes at a crucial time.
+Westminster Insight’s Future Homes Standard conference will cut through the complexity and give you the clarity you need to prepare for the FHS.

-Alongside the FHS, the Government has launched a call for evidence on the best use of the Warm Homes Fund – £3.3 billion in total, with £600 million to support low-income households.
+Alongside the FHS, the Government has launched a call for evidence on the best use of the Warm Homes Fund – ÂŁ3.3 billion in total, with ÂŁ600 million to support low-income households.
 With further details expected later in the year, attend this conference for a timely update.

 Key Points